7 Delicious Wines to Pair With Stone Crab Claws

 If there is one thing people love, it's wine.
 That's why in 2018, there was a record-breaking 293 million hectoliters of wine produced across the world.

-One of the reasons wine is such a popular beverage is because when paired with the right foods, it can add an extra layer of zest to your dish.
+One of the reasons wine is such a popular beverage is because when paired with the right foods, such as stone crabs, it can add an extra layer of zest to your dish.

 Are you looking for the right wines to pair with your crab?
 We've got your go-to guide.
 Let's review our favorite wines to pair with your fresh Florida stone crab claws.